First Quarter Storm: February 26: "Second People's Congress" demonstration

 MDP militants planned what they dubbed a second "People's Congress" on February 26, 1970, despite not being granted a permit to rally.
 The radicals insisted on their right to assembly, insisting that the rally would go on with or without a permit.

-The Manila police and Philippine Constabulary Metropolitan Command (METROCOM) attacked the rallyists even before they settled down at Plaza Miranda, causing the militants to disperse.
+The Manila police and MetroCom attacked the rallyists even before they settled down at Plaza Miranda, causing the militants to disperse.
 So the activists reassembled at the Sunken Garden outside the walls of Intramuros, and after a few speeches continued to march to the U.S. Embassy.
 They stoned the Embassy and fought against the police that arrived.
 The activists then fled and regrouped hours later on Mendiola to reenact the protest of January 30.

 The police retaliated by breaking into the Philippine College of Commerce, hitting the students and professors, and ransacking the offices and classrooms.

 March 3: The People's March from Welcome Rotonda to Plaza Lawton

-The protest of March 3, 1970 was organized by the MDP students and urban groups in support of jeepney drivers who held a citywide strike on that date to protest "tong"(bribe)-collecting traffic policemen.
+The protest of March 3, 1970, was organized by the MDP students and urban groups in support of jeepney drivers who held a citywide strike on that date to protest "tong"(bribe)-collecting traffic policemen.
 Dubbed the "Peoples’ March," it involved a protest march from Welcome Rotonda on the boundary of Quezon City and the City of Manila, and passed by Tondo and Plaza Lawton before ending up at the U.S. Embassy.

 According to reports, this march ended in one-sided battles between gun-toting police riot squads and stone-hurling demonstrators, seems to give people an endless number of reasons to hold mass gatherings of students, farmers, and laborers.

 Even though the protest involved long walks from one assembly point to another, the organizations participating in the march multiplied.

 When the protesters reached the U.S. Embassy, where they again struggled with the police.
 The police were more aggressive this time, chasing the activists all over the city.

 Enrique Sta.
 Brigida, a student of the Lyceum of the Philippines, was caught and tortured to death by the police.
 Poet Amado V. Hernandez wrote a poem, "Enrique Sta.
 Brigida: Paghahatid sa Imortalidad," (Tagalog "Deliverance to Immortality") which was read at Sta Brigida's funeral on March 10.

 March 17: Second "People’s March" and "People’s Tribunal" at Plaza Moriones

 Militants organized a second "People’s March" on March 17, in what would come to be recognized as the last major demonstration during the First Quarter Storm proper.

 This second March was longer than the March 3 event.
-Since the protest focused on the issue of poverty, the march's route took it through the poor ghettoes of Manila.
+Since the protest focused on the issue of poverty, the march's route took it through the poor ghettos of Manila.
 Finding police already positioned at the Embassy when they arrived, and wanting to avoid a confrontation, the activists instead proceeded to Mendiola, where they made bonfires in the middle of the road.
 But the police followed them to Mendiola, dispersing the activists by releasing tear gas.